Subomi-olagoke/Subomi-olagoke/README.md

 -  Hi, I’m Subomi ,
--  I am an iOS developer with experience in swift and also has a significant amount of knowledge when it comes to C++
+-  I am an iOS developer

 <!---
 Subomi-olagoke/Subomi-olagoke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.